zalando/riptide/README.md

         anySeries().call(Example::failStatus));
 ```

-These templates can be used as follows to extend their functionality with a retry mechanism on internal server
+These templates can be used and adapted as follows to support a retry mechanism on internal server errors:
-errors:

 ```java
 Rest rest = Rest.create(new RestTemplate());